heavyai/jupyterlab-heavyai/_sources/installation.md

 ## Conda

+*(pending new conda release, not working yet)*

-This will install both the Python package as well as the JupyterLab extension.
+This will install both the Python package and the JupyterLab extension.

 ```bash
 conda install -c conda-forge jupyterlab-omnisci